SuperUserNameMan/LGTISP/readme.md

 This is an implementation of LGT8Fx8p ISP protocol.
 You can turn a LGT8Fx8p or an ATmega328p Arduino board into an ISP for LGT8Fx8P.

-This https://github.com/SuperUserNameMan/LGTISP version supports the `dump flash` command of AVRdude in terminal mode.
+This https://github.com/SuperUserNameMan/LGTISP version supports the `dump flash` and `dump eeprom` commands of AVRdude in terminal mode.

 ## supported functions
 - Arduino IDE and AVRdude commande line :